brooklynrail/brooklynrail-platform/content/events/2020/08/rail-squares.md

 ---
 title: Rail Squares
-summary: MFA Students will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
-We'll conclude with a poetry reading from Zack Pieper.
+summary: London MFA Students participating in the online exhibition Tomorrow: London at White Cube will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
+We’ll conclude with a poetry reading from Zack Pieper.
 people:
   - person: toby-kamps
     event_bio: Toby Kamps is former director of Blaffer Museum of Art, and curator